-Between the 70s and 90s the luxury sector was conflicted, seeking to make luxury products accessible to the largest number of consumers, which stimulated the growth of counterfeiting.
+Between the 70s and 90s the luxury sector was conflicted. seeking to make luxury products accessible to the largest number of consumers, which stimulated the growth of counterfeiting.

-The period which stands before us is one where value chains are being reconfigured to develop business models characterized by new dynamics: ethical requirements, integrating the links in the value chain, collaborative approaches, short supply circuits etc. New brands are emerging, which are more committed and involved in regional projects creating a quasi-political vision on a local level.
+in the value chain, collaborative approaches, short supply circuits etc. New brands are emerging, which are more committed and involved in regional projects creating a guasi-political vision on a local level.
 And the luxury value of large brands is also based on "meaningful production" associated with products and articles.